Peter Tyrrell

-Peter Tyrrell (1916 – 26 April 1967) was an Irish author and activist against child abuse.
-When he was eight years old, the authorities sent him to St Joseph's Industrial School, Letterfrack, an institution run by the Christian Brothers.
-He suffered extreme physical and sexual abuse at the Christian Brothers' hands until he was released from the school when he was sixteen.

-He became a tailor by trade, emigrated to the United Kingdom in 1935 and in the same year enlisted in the British Army.
-For four months in 1944, he was held as a prisoner-of-war in the German camp Stalag XI-B. Throughout the 1950s and '60s, Tyrrell campaigned against corporal punishment and child abuse in industrial schools.
+Peter Tyrrell (16 October 1916 – 26 April 1967) was an Irish tailor, author and activist against child abuse.
+When he was eight years old, the authorities committed him and his older brothers to St Joseph's Industrial School, Letterfrack, an institution run by the Christian Brothers, because of the family's extreme poverty.
+He was physically and sexually abused by several of the Christian Brothers, until he was released from the school when he was sixteen.
+He became a tailor (he had been taught the trade in Letterfrack), emigrated to the United Kingdom in 1935 and in the same year enlisted in the British Army.
+He was stationed in India for most of his military service, but in 1944 was removed to Geilenkirchen, where he was wounded and captured by the Germans.
+For four months in early 1945, he was held as a prisoner-of-war in the German camp Stalag XI-B, which he found pleasant compared to Letterfrack.

+Back in England, he gained employment at the Ministry of Supply; after being laid off in 1947 he travelled extensively around the country.
+Upon reuniting with an old friend from Letterfrack, he became obsessed with his experiences at the institution.
+Throughout the 1950s and '60s, Tyrrell campaigned against corporal punishment and child abuse in industrial schools.
+He wrote letters to Catholic church leaders, Christian Brothers, newspapers and government officials.
+In 1958 he met Irish Senator Owen Sheehy-Skeffington and began a correspondence with him, which lasted seven years.
+At Sheehy-Skeffington's behest he wrote an autobiography between August 1958 and February 1959, which contained narratives of not only the abuse Tyrrell suffered at Letterfrack, but of the other stages of his life.
+It was never published within their lifetimes.

-In 1967, feeling that his efforts to enact change were unsuccessful, he burnt himself alive on Hampstead Heath in London.
+Having suffered depression and feeling that his efforts to enact change were unsuccessful, Tyrrell burnt himself alive in 1967, on Hampstead Heath in London.
 His remains went unidentified until 1968.

-In 2006, his autobiography Founded on Fear, which he had written between 1958 and 1959, was published posthumously by the Irish Academic Press after historian Diarmuid Whelan discovered the manuscript in the papers of politician Owen Sheehy-Skeffington, with whom Tyrrell had conducted a long correspondence.
+In 2006, his autobiography was posthumously published, as Founded on Fear, by the Irish Academic Press.
+Historian Diarmuid Whelan had discovered the manuscript in Sheehy-Skeffington's papers.
+On 26 April 2019, a candlelight vigil was held on Hampstead Heath in Tyrrell's memory.